brewster-mackenzie/ikew/computing/prompt-the-user-to-select-yes-no.md

-# Prompt the user to select yes/no
+# Prompt the user to select yes/no in PowerShell

+#powershell #ui

 Prompt the interactive user to answer 'yes' or 'no' in response to a query.